 School districts receive the vast majority of general education revenue from state aid payments (charter schools receive their general education revenue entirely in state aid).
 The mix of aid and levy is designed to equalize local tax burdens.
 A school finance program that provides the same amount of total revenue per pupil unit to each district and requires the same tax rate of local effort is said to be fully equalized.
-Under an equalized system, the higher a district's property wealth per pupil unit, the lower the amount of revenue provided through the local district's property tax.
+Under an equalized system, the higher a district's property wealth per pupil unit, the lower the amount of education aid the district receives from the state for that program and the higher the amount of revenue provided through the local district's property tax.

 Student Achievement Levy.
-For four years only, beginning in fiscal year 2015, a general education levy, called the student achievement levy, was reinstated.
-The levy was set as the adjusted net tax capacity rate required to raise \$20 million statewide in the first three years and \$10 million statewide in its last scheduled year (fiscal year 2018).
+For four years only, beginning in fiscal year 2015 and ending in fiscal year 2018, a general education levy, called the student achievement levy, was reinstated.
+The levy was set as the adjusted net tax capacity rate required to raise \$20 million statewide in the first three years and \$10 million statewide in its last year (fiscal year 2018).

 Operating Capital Levy and Aid.
-Beginning in fiscal year 2005 (taxes payable in 2004), a district's operating capital is provided through an equalized aid and levy (for the decade prior to fiscal year 2005, the full amount of operating capital was provided through state aid).
+A district's operating capital is provided through an equalized aid and levy (for the decade prior to fiscal year 2005, the full amount of operating capital was provided through state aid).
 The operating capital equalizing factor has changed a fair amount in the last decade.
 This levy has often changed to balance out other levy changes in the annual K-12 bills.
-The equalizing factor fell to a low of \$10,700 in fiscal year 2012, and was increased to \$15,740 for fiscal year 2017, \$20,548 for fiscal year 2018, \$24,241 for fiscal year 2019, and \$22,912 for fiscal year 2020 and later.
+The equalizing factor fell to a low of \$10,700 in fiscal year 2012, and was increased to \$15,740 for fiscal year 2017, \$20,548 for fiscal year 2018, \$24,241 for fiscal year 2019, \$23,902 for fiscal year 2020, \$23,885 for fiscal year 2021, and \$22,912, for fiscal year 2022 and later.